Portrait of a Girl - Egon Schiele Phone Case.

 Egon Schiele

-Egon Schiele is a representative Austrian painter of the first half of the 20th century.
-His works, which express the spiritual and inner world of human beings through distorted lines and unique use of color, are highly regarded.
+Egon Schiele is a leading Austrian painter of the first half of the 20th century.
+His works, which express the human spirit and inner world through distorted lines and unique use of color, are highly acclaimed.

 Egon Schiele Biography

-- He was born on June 12, 1890 in Thurn an der Donau, Austro-Hungarian Empire (now the Republic of Austria).
+- Born on June 12, 1890 in Thurn an der Donau, Austro-Hungarian Empire (now the Republic of Austria).

 - In 1906, he entered the Vienna Academy of Fine Arts, but was dissatisfied with the conservative educational policy and dropped out after three years.